 We've rounded up our top buys from the likes of iRobot, Shark, EcoVacs and more, with a vac to suit all budgets and requirements.
 All factors have been considered such as the ease of use, responsiveness, and price which we've either tested in our own homes or consorted with user reviews.
 And if you are worried about how much one of these handy robots is likely to cost, don't be – we always serve you the best price.

 Here are the best robot vacuums in 2021

 When it comes to robot vacuums, the iRobot Roomba is essentially a household name.
-The iRobot Roomba i7 + series is one of the iRobot's most advanced models, and was the first to introduce us to our new robot vacuum requirement: Automatic Dirt Dispoal.
+The iRobot Roomba i7 + series is one of the iRobot's most advanced models and was the first to introduce us to our new robot vacuum requirement: Automatic Dirt Disposal.

 It also utilizes smart features like smart mapping and visual navigation to clean your home in neat rows, plus custom cleaning recommendations around your habits and the season, as well as the ability to clean by the room.

 Battery life is pretty good, but if you’ve given it a big job and it doesn’t have enough power to complete it, it will automatically return to the charging station for more power before resuming the task.

 The i7+ automatically empties itself into a disposable AllergenLock bag that holds 60 days of dirt and dust.
 You will have to buy bag replacements, but you'll also never have to deal with touching dust or emptying your robot again.

 This is a pricey choice compared to a cordless vacuum cleaner, and most other robot vacuums as a matter, but then Roomba has been at the cutting edge of robot vacuuming smarts for years, so expect to get plenty of features for your money including a 10 times suction boost on the last model, multiple room navigation and dust trapping down to as small as 10 microns.